larapie/guard/README.md

 ## Have you ever…

-… encountered situations where you had countless if statements that needed to throw specific errors when the condtion was met?
+… encountered a situation where you had countless if statements that needed to throw specific errors when conditions were met?

 Here's an example: